 - We often reuse water to limit its use in the refining process.
 For example, our refinery in Richmond, California, partnered with the local utility district to construct a recycled water facility.
-Approximately 60 percent of the water used by the Richmond Refinery is recycled, making it the largest user of recycled water in the San Francisco Bay Area.
+Approximately one-third of the water used by the Richmond Refinery is recycled.

 - In hydraulic fracturing, low quality water like brackish (or salty) water may be used to conserve freshwater resources.
-More than 90 percent of the water Chevron uses for well completions in the Permian Basin is from brackish water sources.
+More than 99 percent of the water Chevron uses for well completions in the Permian Basin is from brackish or recycled water sources.

 Share this infographic on your social networks today by clicking here.